Fantastic Medicinal Bodily Fluids

 - Earth 2: The Grendlers- squat, roughly humanoid primitive scavengers and traders on Planet G889- possess saliva with healing properties so powerful it can cure humans of basically anything.

 - "Dawn".
 When Trip is stranded on a hostile planet with an Arkonian pilot, he discovers that Arkonian saliva can heal wounds rapidly.

 - Dr. Phlox took advantage of the medicinal properties of several nonsentient alien species in his sickbay.

 - In an episode of the Nineties version of The Outer Limits, the Grell, a race of humanoid aliens held in slavery by humanity on Earth, have saliva with rapid healing properties.

-- The reimagined Battlestar Galactica: Hera's hybrid blood temporarily cures Roslin's cancer.
+- Battlestar Galactica (Reimagined): Hera's hybrid blood temporarily cures Roslin's cancer.

 - The Virtual Zhaan's "milk" in the episode "John Quixote"; however, this is all part of a virtual reality game and may not be based in the reality of the show's setting.

 - 1970's show The Immortal.
 A man discovers that his blood not only makes him immortal but can cure diseases in any person it's transfused into.